 By now we’ve gone over the importance of mixing with EQ several times.
 In our discussion of the different types of EQ, we briefly mentioned parametric EQ.
-But there are things about parametric EQ we have yet to go over.
+But there are things about the parametric equalizer we have yet to go over.
 So let’s dive deeper into the nuances of this type of EQ, and what makes it a cut above.

-Remember that EQ stands for equalization, which refers to the manipulation and balancing of audio frequencies within and between electronic signals.
+EQ stands for equalization, which refers to the manipulation and balancing of audio frequencies within and between electronic signals.
 Sound waves vibrate at different speeds, or, frequencies.
 High-pitched notes, for instance, vibrate more quickly than lower notes.
 When we discuss a particular note, however, we’re actually referring to the fundamental frequency of that note.
 Still, other frequencies will rear their heads in any given recording.
 This is due to resonance, or the resultant frequencies reflected by other objects due to the initial vibration.
 The old trope involving the finger circling the wine glass demonstrates resonance.
 This all gets into complex physics jargon, so we won’t go much further than that.

 To keep things simple, any track in your mix will contain multiple frequencies, some more present than others.
 The core of the bass guitar, for instance, a low-end instrument, can be found mostly between 60 Hz and 250 Hz.
 This isn’t to say, however, that the bass won’t resonate at other frequencies.
 In fact, some powerful bass overtones can be found as high as 1k Hz.
 Likewise, different aspects of a crash cymbal, snare, or tom can be emphasized depending on which frequencies are boosted or cut.
 This holds true for every instrument you track.